reshmad0814/Aerox_Aviation_DataBase/README.md

 # 📌 Project Overview

-Aerox Aviation is a modern airline company focused on delivering safe, efficient, and customer-centric air travel services.
+Aerox Aviation is a modern airline company focused on delivering **safe, efficient, and customer-centric air travel services**.
 As airline operations continue to grow, managing large volumes of operational data becomes increasingly complex.

-This project designs a normalized **Relational Database Management System (RDBMS)** using **MySQL** to centralize airline operations, improve data consistency, and support operational as well as business analytics.
+This project designs a **normalized Relational Database Management System (RDBMS)** using **MySQL** to centralize airline operations, improve data consistency, and support operational as well as business analytics.

-The database manages all major airline functions including passenger management, bookings, flight scheduling, airport operations, crew allocation, maintenance services, revenue tracking, and customer feedback.
+The database manages major airline functions including:

+- Passenger Management
+- Flight Bookings
+- Flight Scheduling
+- Route Management
+- Airport Operations
+- Crew Allocation
+- Maintenance Services
+- Revenue Tracking
+- Customer Feedback

 ---

-# 🎯 Project Objectives

-- Design a normalized relational database for airline operations.
-- Manage passenger and booking information efficiently.
-- Track flights, routes, airports, and crew assignments.
-- Monitor airline revenue and financial transactions.
-- Support operational reporting and trend analysis.
-- Improve decision-making using structured data.

----

 # 🏢 Business Scenario

-**Aerox Aviation** operates multiple domestic and international flights every day.
-With increasing passenger demand and expanding flight operations, the airline requires a centralized database to efficiently manage business operations.
+**Aerox Aviation** operates multiple domestic and international flights daily.
+With increasing passenger demand and expanding operations, the airline requires a centralized database to efficiently manage its business processes.

 The organization needs a reliable system capable of storing and maintaining information related to: